Self-doubt, being special & this blog.

 Waterhole diving.

 • First job.
 My first job out of Uni took me to the inland NSW town of Moree.
 I worked for the Australian Agricultural Health Unit based in the local hospital grounds and so moved temporarily into the nurse’s quarters when I arrived.
-I enjoyed it so much I never left.
+I enjoyed it so much I lived there for my entire Moree career.
 I made friends and embraced the opportunity to explore the countryside.
-I was on a steep learning curve, having no experience of rural life yet required to work with the farming community.
-My amazing boss gave me the freedom to find my own path and I got there.
+I was on a steep learning curve, having no experience of rural life – yet required to work with the farming community.
+My amazing boss gave me the freedom to find my own path and I made it work.
 So much so that I presented our program to the 12th Congress of the International Association of Agricultural Medicine and Rural Health in Stockholm, Sweden and was subsequently published in the Annals of Agricultural and Environmental Medicine.
-I went from a Novocastrian nerd to an authority on working with the farming community on pesticides and human health issues.
-Those four and a half years were incredibly special.
+I went from a Novocastrian nerd to a reasonable authority on pesticides and human health issues in farming communities.
+Those four and a half years in Moree were incredibly special.
 I discovered I was not too shabby at educating grown-ups and I experienced my first love.
 I learned, I grew, I conquered lots of fears and did some really good work.
 It was a fantastic time in my life.

 mount-kaputar